 Protecting Personal Identifying Data

-In addition to the rules governing impoundment, lawyers must be aware of the Supreme Judicial Court's Interim Guidelines for the Protection of Personal Identifying Data .
-The guidelines require all attorneys and persons who file any document in a court of the Commonwealth to refrain from using personal identifying data elements in documents they file with the court.
+In addition to the rules governing impoundment, lawyers must be aware of S.J.C.
+Rule 1:24 regarding protection of personal identifying data.
+The rule requires all attorneys and persons who file any document in a court of the Commonwealth to refrain from using personal identifying data elements in documents they file with the court.
 Personal identifying data elements include: social security numbers; taxpayer identification numbers; credit card or other financial account numbers; driver's license numbers, state-issued identification card or passport numbers; and a mother's maiden name.
 These items should be limited in their use, and when they are included, the numbers should be limited to the last four digits and only the first initial of the maiden name should be used.
-The interim guidelines contain exemptions, including for instance, when the information in the document is specifically required by law, court rule, standing order, court form, or court order; the filer reasonably believes that the complete information is needed to resolve an issue before the court or to establish the identity of a person before the court; or the document is the official record of an agency adjudicatory proceeding or another court proceeding.
+The rule contains exemptions, including for instance, when the information in the document is specifically required by law, court rule, standing order, court form, or court order; the filer reasonably believes that the complete information is needed to resolve an issue before the court or to establish the identity of a person before the court; or the document is the official record of an agency adjudicatory proceeding or another court proceeding.
 However, the filer should exercise particular caution before including, based on a belief of necessity, any complete data element in an appellate court filing.
 If a filer includes any complete data element in a "public" filing in an appellate court, the filer should simultaneously file one additional, unbound copy of the filing, with such data element redacted or complete data omitted according to the guidelines, clearly marked "Limited Personal Identifying Data" on the cover and without including any addendum or appendix.

 A Closing Thought